by Becky Malecki

 1. Rivalry between RAD children is not like normal sibling rivalry.
 It can take a dimension of intensity that mirrors their past abuse and involves a fierce degree of competitiveness that shadows all else.
 These are children who cannot be left alone while you’re in the bathroom for they might harm each other, injure a pet or destroy something of value.

 For years, if I had my three sibs together I would take a shower by taking my daughter into the bathroom with me where she would play with toys and be engaged in a continuous dialogue with me.
 My middle child would be allowed to play on the piano, so I could monitor the sound, while my oldest son had strict instructions to play in his room.
-Imagine an 8-year-old sexually molesting a younger sibling while they’re riding bikes in a cul-de-sac–a game that took only seconds–but which they replayed over and over–sound unbelievable?
+Imagine an 8-year-old sexually molesting a younger sibling while they’re riding bikes in a cul-de-sac – a game that took only second – but which they replayed over and over – sound unbelievable?
 These are RAD kids with an agenda to not get better!

 Several times a day our 7-year-old would love to remind his 4-year-old sibling of all the Rated R horror movies she had seen when they lived with various caretakers.
 She would have ongoing– nightly–nightmares.
 This was so rewarding and fun for the 7-year-old we simply had to cease all communication between the two for more than six months until we could establish the habit of healthy communication.